MagnusPetersen/Neural-Cellular-Automata-Image-Manipulation/README.md

 # Neural-Cellular-Automata-Image-Manipulation

 This is the repository for both style transfer and CLIP text based image modification using deep neural cellular automata, NCA.
-NCAs were pioneered by A.M.[1] as an extension to conventional cellular automata by making the update rule learnable via backpropagation.
-This class of deep learning method has been applied for image recreation [1], texture synthesis [2] and for reinforcement learning applications [3] among others.
-Furthermore NCAs have been generalized to work on all graphs rather than just grids [4].
+NCAs were pioneered by Alexander Mordvintsev et. al.[1] as an extension to conventional cellular automata by making the update rule learnable via backpropagation.
+This class of deep learning method has been applied for image recreation [1], texture synthesis [1] and for reinforcement learning applications [2] among others.
+Furthermore NCAs have been generalized to work on all graphs rather than just grids [3].

 This repo contains code to use NCAs to transform images.
 One notebook contains the code for a Gatys et. al. type style transfer and the other a OpenAI CLIP based version where a prompt can be given to train NCAs to perform that transformation.